Parallaxer/Parallaxer/README.md

 ## Usage

-While crafting a parallax effect, it helps to *think in terms of intervals*:
+When envisioning a parallax effect, it helps to *think in terms of intervals*:
   - First identify what is changing.
   - Then determine the interval which best represents the boundary of that change.